garrrikkotua/morningly/README.md

 [product-screenshot]: static/email_website/morningly_landing_image.png

 ## Other
 The project is not really active.
+But it was fun : )